scala/scala3/docs/docs/reference/instances/instance-defs.md

                   |  ‘instance’ InstanceDef
 InstanceDef      ::=  [id] InstanceParams InstanceBody InstanceParams   ::=  [DefTypeParamClause] {InstParamClause}
-InstParamClause  ::=  ‘with’ (‘(’ [DefParams] ‘)’ | ContextTypes)
+InstParamClause  ::=  ‘given’ (‘(’ [DefParams] ‘)’ | ContextTypes)
 InstanceBody     ::=  [‘of’ ConstrApp {‘,’ ConstrApp }] [TemplateBody]
                    |  ‘of’ Type ‘=’ Expr
 ContextTypes     ::=  RefinedType {‘,’ RefinedType}
 ```
 The identifier `id` can be omitted only if either the `of` part or the template body is present.
 If the `of` part is missing, the template body must define at least one extension method.